Here’s how to register for the stock market game at Marketwatch.com

 Now that you’re registered, what next?
 The goal of the game is to out-perform the S&P500 index (some people refer to this as a benchmark index.)
-If the S&P500 increases by 5% during February and your portfolio increases by 10%, then you out-performed the index by 5 percentage points.
+If the S&P500 increases by 5% during the month and your portfolio increases by 10%, then you out-performed the index by 5 percentage points.
 Well done!
 If the index fell by 4% but your portfolio only fell by 2%, then again, well done!

 I’ll post an announcement (as well as provide a link on the Learn website) concerning how the game will be scored, but now you know the basic premise.

 What should you do now, before the scoring phase?
 Practice!
 And the best way to start is to Trade.
 There’s even a button called TRADE NOW.
 Once you click on that you’ll see a list of companies in the news.
 Click on the tickers of a few (the ticker is the symbol of the company.
 Apple’s ticker is APPL for example.)
 You’ll see lots of information (that I will talk about during this class, but that’s still some weeks off unfortunately.
 We must walk before we run, grasshoppers…) Simple rule: if a company seems to be on an upswing, buy some shares of it.
 Check in tomorrow.
 If it’s still going up, hold.
 If it’s going down, sell.
 It’s probably not the best rule, but it will show you how things work.

 And you’re playing the game!
 Jump in, get wet.

 I realize many of you have never played a simulated stock market game before (even though many of you have.)
 Some of you may be helped when starting off by reading a “how to” guide.
 There isn’t a how-to for the Marketwatch game exactly, but I found a guide to another similar game.
 Check out How to Play the Investopedia Game.
 It’s not the same as the Marketwatch Game (which used to be called Virtual Stock Exchange) but you will certainly see the general method.